 All visitors to campus, including our alumni, are required to sign in at the Security Lodge on Ten Acre Lane to obtain a visitor's badge, and will be escorted by a member of faculty or staff while on campus.
+Parents of students who would like to invite a quest to campus during the academic day must contact the Dean of Students at least one week in advance.

 Visitors should park their vehicles in the designated area near the tennis courts.
 Dormitories are out of bounds for all visitors unless special permission has been granted.